Safety/Published: March 25, 2024

 • Ignoring near-misses: Only requiring employees to report incidents with injuries or damage allows hidden hazards and risks to create future problems.

-• Blaming and shaming: A culture of reprisal can discourage employees from reporting incidents, and can land a company in hot water over anti-retaliation laws.
+• Blaming and shaming: A culture of reprisal can discourage employees from reporting incidents and can land a company in hot water over anti-retaliation laws.
 Encourage open communication while emphasizing leadership’s goal is to learn from mistakes.

 • Poor visibility: Failure to analyze incident data can lead to missed opportunities for safety improvements.
 Companies should regularly review their data to pinpoint recurring issues and implement preventive action.